 The Scarcity Illusion is the concept that a product or service is of limited availability.
 In terms of economics, fewer supply leads to higher demand.
 Essentially, if consumers are informed of a service or product being less available to them, this would create a sense of urgency so increasing purchases.
 Additionally, digital marketers can place this information in bold on advertisements to draw in consumers for potential sales.

-Essentially, psychological marketing tactics are useful for digital marketers as it can improve the efficiency and appearance of their advertisement.
+Essentially, psychological marketing tactics are useful for digital marketers as it can improve the efficiency and appearance of their advertisement in Sim only deals.
 Consumers will be inclined to purchase so potentially improving revenue.
 Subsequently, keep in mind the duration in which you use some of these techniques as it can become a deterrent.

 Overall, take care when creating your advertisements and enjoy!